Proscar

 Contraindications

-- Known hypersensitivity to finasteride or any excipient in the formulation
+- A known hypersensitivity to finasteride or any excipient

 Frequently Asked Questions